Below is the online edition of In the Beginning: Compelling Evidence for Creation and the Flood,

 12.

-CE: Crustal rocks contain little potassium-40, but the mantle may contain much more.
-Furthermore, if about 66% of the mantle’s 40Ar escaped into the atmosphere, both the atmosphere’s 40Ar and the needed 40K in the earth’s crust and mantle could be explained.111
+Crustal rocks contain little potassium-40, but the mantle may contain much more.
+Furthermore, if about 66% of the mantle’s 40Ar escaped into the atmosphere, both the atmosphere’s 40Ar and the needed 40K in the Earth’s crust and mantle could be explained.124

 [Response: This 66% proposal is ridiculous, because argon, a large atom, is easily trapped between mineral grains and within crystal structures.
-Indeed, the potassium-argon dating method is used, because solids retain argon over long periods of time.]
+Indeed, the potassium-argon dating method is used, because solids retain argon over long periods.]

 Oklo Natural “Reactor.”
 Can Oklo be explained?
 Why haven’t other uranium deposits become nuclear reactors?